Let's Talk About Love & Relationships

 Feb 14, 2020

-With Valentine’s Day coming up, I would like to talk about love and relationships!
+On Valentine’s Day, I like to talk about love and relationships!

 There is no question that having children has a big impact on any marriage.
 Having a child with special needs has an even bigger effect on every aspect of family life, from health to finances.

 Research shows that there is a slight increase in divorce (one study shows a 10% increase) between parents of children with autism.
-It is understandable that anything that puts additional stress on a relationship, may increase the rate of divorce.
-From my own personal experience, and from feedback from fellow parents in our situation, I can also say that going through difficult experiences and coming out the other side, can also make relationships stronger.
+Understandably, anything that puts additional stress on a relationship may increase the rate of divorce.
+From my own experience, and feedback from fellow parents in our situation, I can also say that going through difficult experiences and coming out the other side can also strengthen relationships.

-So, how can we keep our relationship strong while facing so many everyday challenges?
-Today I’d like to share how myself and Mr Angel have kept our relationship afloat throughout the years…
+So, how can we keep our relationship strong while facing many everyday challenges?
+Today I’d like to share how Mr. Angel and I have kept our relationship afloat throughout the years…

 Share your views and feelings about what having a child with a disability means

-Both members of the couple might have different views on their child’s disability.
-Some people may be more accepting and more open to the experience, others might initially feel shame and fear and need more time to adjust to the diagnosis.
+Both couple members might have different views on their child’s disability.
+Some people may be more accepting and more open to the experience, while others might initially feel shame and fear and need more time to adjust to the diagnosis.

-Some parents might want to dedicate all of their time to the child and provide as much intervention and support as possible, whereas other parents might wish to find a better balance between the time dedicated to the child with special needs and other aspects of family life.
+Some parents might want to dedicate all their time to the child and provide as much intervention and support as possible.
+In contrast, other parents might wish to find a better balance between the time dedicated to the child with special needs and other aspects of family life.
 This can cause tension if either party feels that they can’t speak openly about their feelings.

 As much as you can, share your views with your partner.
 Also, listen to your partner’s thoughts, emotions and deepest fears, even if they differ from yours.
 By showing that you understand, you can find a middle ground and help each other out.